 [E2A]D2A.
 APPLICATION SUBMITTAL: All proposed Small Cell Systems, shall be subject to the review and approval of the Planning [and Zoning Commission or its] Commission’s Duly Authorized Representative.
 The Planning Commission’s Duly Authorized Representative may refer the Application to the Planning Commission for action.
 One (1) Application for multiple proposed towers within the same Small Cell System is encouraged whenever possible.
 Applications are limited to ten (10) towers per Application.
 Multiple towers may only be included on a single Application if they are located within the same city or unincorporated area of the County.

-All information contained in the Application and any updates, except for any map or other information that specifically identifies the proposed location of the Cellular Antenna Tower then being reviewed, shall be deemed confidential and proprietary within the meaning of KRS 61.878.
+All information contained in the Application and any updates except for any map or other information that specifically identifies the proposed location of the Cellular Antenna Tower then being reviewed shall be deemed confidential and proprietary within the meaning of KRS 61.878.
 The Planning Commission shall deny any public request for the inspection of this information, whether submitted under Kentucky's Open Records Act or otherwise, except when ordered to release the information by a court of competent jurisdiction.

 Applicants for the construction of Small Cell Systems for Cellular Telecommunications Services or Personal Communications Services may choose to provide either the Uniform Application per KRS.100.9865 or in lieu of the Uniform Application, the following information should be submitted: